VAT is applicable in the following cases:

 Nowadays, the registration process requires the foreign provider to obtain a Tax ID for the enterprise and for the legal representative, as well as a digital signature for the former.
 Additionally, a physical address in Colombian and an economic activity code needs to be provided.

-Complementing the before mentioned, the foreign taxpayer can opt for allowing the financial entity, in cases where the payment is performed by using a debit/credit card, to act as withholding agent (WHT system will presumably be in force since February 2020), provided that the following requirements are fulfilled:
+Complementing the before mentioned, the foreign taxpayer can opt for allowing the financial entity, in cases where the payment is performed by using a debit/credit card, to act as withholding agent (WHT system is in force, however the Tax Office has not released the list of non resident service providers subject to WHT so the system is currently not being applicable), provided that the following requirements are fulfilled:

 |Type of service||